Vocals: Trey (lead), All (backing)

 Almost every version in 2003 had a little extra spunk compared to the last few years leading up to the hiatus, and excellent versions can be found on 2/28/03 (punctuating one of the most popular shows in Phish history), 7/25/03 (nearly a half-hour long and widely considered to be the most experimental version ever), and 7/31/03 (twenty-four minutes and highly innovative, if not universally praised).
 Sitting alongside “YEM” as the quintessential signature Phish songs, “Harry” assumed its prominence opening the festivities at the 20th anniversary gig on 12/2/03 in Boston.

 ”Harry Hood” – 3/6/09, Hampton, VA

 Returning to the stage in 2009 saw "Harry" in its usually prominent position in the repertoire.
 Played in roughly one of every four shows in Phish 3.0 to date, most versions were strong, if comparably interchangeable and straightforward, with some notable exceptions.
 6/2/09 at Jones Beach that featured an extended ambient-space jam before the final resolving theme; while not loved by all, this segment is notable if only to comfort those who enjoy seeing "Harry" pushed to realize its majestic potential.
 While not necessarily transferring to the recording, the version from 10/30/09 at Festival 8 will be long remembered by attendees for the floating Borealis that meandered its way from the Page-side stage back to the Coil during the jam.
-Strong recent versions include: 8/7/10 Greek Theatre; 10/19/10 Augusta; 12/28/10 Worcester; 6/4/11 Blossom (with a “Have Mercy” sandwich); and 9/4/11 at Dick’s in Colorado.
+Other strong versions in early 3.0 include: 8/7/10 Greek Theatre; 10/19/10 Augusta; 12/28/10 Worcester; 6/4/11 Blossom (with a “Have Mercy” sandwich); and 9/4/11 at Dick’s in Colorado.

 ”Harry Hood” – 10/30/09, Indio, CA